Toby Hadoke: Stand-up career

 Hadoke runs the XS Malarkey Comedy Club in Manchester.
-This began in 1997 at Scruffy Murphys, Fallowfield (where the night was called Murphy's Malarkey), before moving (in 2001) over the road to Bar XS (renamed Remedy in 2008).
+This began in 1997 at Scruffy Murphys, Fallowfield before moving in 2001 over the road to Bar XS (renamed Remedy in 2008).
 XS Malarkey then moved to the Bread Shed, behind the Flour and Flagon on Grosvenor Street.
 In 2023 it was announced the club night would relocate to CANVAS at Circle Square.
 XS has now found a home at 53two.

 Hadoke is the regular compere for the night, which he runs on a non-profit making basis.
-Acts who have played there include Peter Kay, Mick Miller, Chris Addison, Sarah Millican, Phill Jupitus, Dave Spikey, Jimmy Carr, Reginald D Hunter, Sarah Kendall, Seymour Mace and John Oliver.
+Acts who have played there include Peter Kay, Mick Miller, Chris Addison, Sarah Millican, Dave Spikey, Reginald D Hunter and Jimmy Carr among others.
 The club also gave early breaks to Alan Carr, Justin Moorhouse and Jason Manford.

 Hadoke appears regularly at The Comedy Store and The Frog and Bucket comedy clubs in Manchester.

-Hadoke is a founding member of the Comedy Store sketch troupe The Unbroadcastable Radio Show.
+He is a founding member of the Comedy Store sketch troupe The Unbroadcastable Radio Show.

-Hadoke has performed as part of Robin Ince's Book Club on several occasions, including at The Edinburgh Festival Fringe.

-Hadoke won the inaugural Les Dawson Award for Services To Comedy at the 2003 Manchester Comedy Festival (beating a shortlist including Peter Kay, Johnny Vegas, Caroline Aherne, Dave Spikey and Ken Dodd).
+Hadoke won the inaugural Les Dawson Award for Services To Comedy at the 2003 Manchester Comedy Festival.

-Hadoke is also the Resident Compere at the Limelight Comedy Club (Previously the Ribbed Comedy Club) at the Limelight Club on Hightown in Crewe, Cheshire.
-He was also the compere at Ribbed 2 (Ribbed Squared) at Square One, Mill Street, Crewe.

 In 2008 he won the Chortle Award for Best Off-Stage Contribution for his work promoting comedy in the North West and at XS Malarkey.

 In 2009, Hadoke appeared in the UK tour of the hit American improv show, Totally Looped.